What Is Wealthy Affiliate Bootcamp & Is It Worth Your Time?

 If your first website is successful, brilliant.

-If it starts to bore you – so what, you can sell it for a profit.
+If it starts to bore you – so what, you could potentially sell it for a profit.

 Whatever happens, it’s highly unlikely that your first niche will be your last.